Connect with an advisor to explore program requirements, curriculum, transfer credits process, and financial aid options.

 Shelly Gussis teaches a variety of undergraduate composition courses at Purdue Global.
 He began his academic career at the University of Economics in Prague.
 Returning to the United States, Gussis taught at various colleges and universities before joining Purdue Global.

-Education: MFA, MA, Roosevelt University; MS, Kaplan University (now Purdue University Global)
+Education: MFA, MA, Roosevelt University; MS, Kaplan University (now Purdue Global)

 Shelly Gussis Link

-Christian Hampson teaches various mathematics courses in the School of General Education at Purdue Global.
+Christian Hampson teaches various mathematics courses in the School of Multidisciplinary and Professional Studies at Purdue Global.
 Hampson comes from a widely varied career in information technology and data science that includes small businesses, federal agencies, and Microsoft.

 Education: PhD, Colorado State University; MS, University of Dayton